freesewing/freesewing/markdown/org/docs/patterns/shin/instructions/de.md

 Thread a drawstring through one eyelet, around the waist, and out of the other eyelet.

-That's it, you're done 👍
+Das war's, du bist fertig 👍